MPDzDev/LLM_input_parser/README.md

 ```

 2. Choose Product and Customizer folders.
-3. Click "Generate LLM Input".
+3. Click "Generate LLM Input" to produce a preview.
-4. Review and export the result.
+4. Review the summary in the app and export the result.

 ---